-The goal of the Behavioral Intervention Team (BIT) is to provide a pro-active and holistic approach to addressing behavior of concern in students.
+The goal of the Behavioral Intervention Team (BIT) is to provide a proactive and holistic approach to addressing behavior of concern in students.
 This reporting system facilitates communication and creates a quick response.
 Your report will be routed to a specific BIT member to prioritize and investigate.
 When appropriate, the BIT member will connect students with community resources and coordinate follow up.
-After electronically submitting your report, you will receive an email confirming receipt and case assignment.
+After electronically submitting your report, you will receive an email confirming receipt.

 All prior incidents relating to individual students are integrated in the system and help the BIT member with the investigation.
 In gathering information through interviews and finding other sources of information, the team member gains a better understanding of what occurred and can assess the risk involved more accurately as well as the necessary level of intervention.